Pocketkid2/Fill/README.md

 # Fill
-A Bukkit/Spigot plugin for minecraft servers
+A Bukkit/Spigot plugin for Minecraft servers used for filling container blocks very rapidly.

 Use `mvn install` to build, or select `maven install` from eclipse `Run As` menu